 The Department of Sociology is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below under ‘Non-Accessible Content’.

 The content listed below is non-accessible for the following reasons.

-Some of the PDFS on this site do not meet accessibility standards,for example, they may not be marked up so that they’re accessible to a screen reader.
+Several of the PDFS on this site do not meet accessibility standards,for example, they may not be marked up so that they’re accessible to a screen reader.
 This fails the WCAG 2.1 success criterion 4.1.2 (name, role, value).
-We plan to publish accessible versions of documents which are essential to service by January 2021.
+We plan to publish accessible versions of documents which are essential to service by July 2021.

 Not all forms have labels indicating the purpose of the field that they relate to, and not all form labels are correctly associated with a form control.
 This fails the WCAG 2.1 success criterion 1.3.1 (Info and relationships (A)).
 We are working with our developers to implement fixes for these navigation issues over the coming months.

 Content that’s not within the scope of the accessibility regulations